kaycix/minimal-mistakes/docs/_pages/formulation.md

 shampooing in hot, soapy water after an hour or so.
 </p>
 <p>
-<b>Scratch and Abrasion Resistance:</b> Unlike regular polishes which reach there maximum hardness in 30
+<b>Scratch and Abrasion Resistance:</b> Unlike regular polishes which reach their maximum hardness in 30
-to 40 minutes by solvent evaporation, Go natural must be given time to create a cured, tough film.
-We think it achieves approximately 75% of its final harness in that short time period but then continues to build in hardness over the next few hours, reaching its ultimate hardness in 4 to 6 hours.
-Thus, one should avoid those activites which could scratch the surface or abraid the tips for several hours and certainly shouldn’t work in the garden or overhaul an engine without gloves until 6 to 8 hours have passed.
+to 40 minutes by solvent evaporation, Go Natural must be given time to create a cured, tough film.
+We think it achieves approximately 75% of its final hardness in that short time period but then continues to build in hardness over the next few hours, reaching its ultimate hardness in 4 to 6 hours.
+Thus, one should avoid those activites which could scratch the surface or abrade the tips for several hours and certainly shouldn’t work in the garden or overhaul an engine without gloves until 6 to 8 hours have passed.
 Short nails for active women might begin to show slight wear at the tips in approximately 2 to 3 days but, in general, if care is exercised in the first several hours of the first stages of curing, acceptable